ploetz-zeller/symbio-documentation/docs/admin/administration/storage-configuration/storage-configuration.md

 #### Change user selection

 The admin adjusts the users in Symbio and can activate or deactivate the inheritance of the persons responsible.
+By click on the check box, he can define that Responsibles are automatically taken over from the upper hierarchical level.

-You can also set that only the selected user types are allowed to edit the process.
+It is also possible to set that only the selected user types are allowed to edit the inherited person responsible.

 ![screen](../media/change_selection.png)